-- 1. Evaluation procedures must conform to the guidance laid out in the Faculty Rules and Regulations.
-Faculty who are subject to review for reappointment, promotion, and tenure should undergo teaching evaluation on a regular basis.
-Every departmentally-assigned teaching function of a junior faculty member should therefore be evaluated and departments should also have a means of measuring course preparation and pedagogical creativity. - 2.
-In general, senior faculty in a department will ensure the evaluation of all teaching in the department by: - Establishing departmental standards of teaching effectiveness (to be filed with the FEC and their Dean); - making certain that these standards are known to all members of the departmental faculty; and - preparing mechanisms and instruments for teaching evaluation, including feedback solicited from students and observations of teaching by faculty colleagues, which distinguish among various teaching functions. - 3.
-Teaching functions not normally evaluated by departments (GISP's and Independent Studies) should be evaluated by the instructor themself.
-Extra-departmental University courses will be evaluated by the Dean of the College. - 4.
-Because teaching ability and performance serve as one factor in the setting of annual salaries, all faculty members of a department must be regularly evaluated regarding their teaching, using the department's approved teaching evaluation procedures.
+1. Evaluation procedures must conform to the guidance laid out in the Faculty Rules and Regulations.
+Faculty who are subject to review for reappointment, promotion, and tenure should undergo teaching evaluation on a regular and comprehensive basis.
+Every departmentally assigned teaching function of a junior faculty member should therefore be evaluated and departments should also have a means of measuring course preparation and pedagogical creativity.

+2. In general, senior faculty in a department will ensure the evaluation of all teaching in the department by:

+- Establishing departmental standards of teaching effectiveness (to be filed with the FEC and their Dean); - making certain that these standards are known to all members of the departmental faculty; and - preparing mechanisms and instruments for teaching evaluation, including feedback solicited from students and observations of teaching by faculty colleagues, which distinguish among various teaching functions.

+3. Teaching functions not normally evaluated by departments (GISP's and Independent Studies) should be evaluated by the instructor themself.
+Extra-departmental University courses will be evaluated by the Dean of the College.

+4. Because teaching ability and performance serve as one factor in the setting of annual salaries, all faculty members of a department must be regularly evaluated regarding their teaching, using the department's approved teaching evaluation procedures.
 Chairs should also bear in mind that TPAC looks carefully at teaching evaluations and expects the relevant faculty member's teaching performance to be explicitly addressed in all dossiers it receives.
-TPAC also advises that departments use multiple methods to evaluate teaching, including review of student course feedback, syllabi and course material (including online course material), and peer observations of teaching.
-Guidelines for peer observation may be found the Dean of the Faculty's website. - 5.
-The opportunity for 100% response on student course feedback forms must be provided.
-The University uses an online system to ensure consistent collection of student feedback.
-Once feedback forms open, students can access the surveys by logging in to Canvas or brown.evaluationkit.com and submitting their feedback.
+TPAC also advises that departments use multiple methods to evaluate teaching, including review of student course feedback, syllabuses and course material (including online course material), and peer observations of teaching.
+Guidelines for peer observation may be found the Dean of the Faculty's website.

+5. The opportunity for 100% response on student course feedback forms must be provided.
+Such forms need not be signed, but departments need to establish their own distribution and collection procedures.
+An evaluation system that does not give an opportunity for total student response will require either signed forms or letters and a departmental description of how the sample was selected.